• Vashon Island

 • The Setting

-Vashon Artist Residency is situated on an acre of waterfront property along the protected shoreline of Quartermaster Harbor.
+Vashon Artist Residency is situated on just over an acre of waterfront property along the protected shoreline of Quartermaster Harbor.
 Surrounded by a thriving coastal ecosystem, the harbor’s tidal shifts and abundant wildlife provide inspiration for many artists.

-Residency accommodations include private bedrooms and shared living spaces, most with views of the water.
+Residency accommodations include private bedrooms and shared living spaces, with views of the water.
 Outdoor decks and garden areas overlook the harbor, offering quiet places to write, create, reflect or connect with fellow residents.

 Just beyond the property, artists can explore a nearby public lagoon, open meadow and scenic rural roads by foot or bicycle.

 The town of Vashon is a short drive away.
 Staff offer weekly trips into town for groceries, errands and farm stand visits.
-Residents with vehicles are encouraged to coordinate rides with their cohort.
+Residents with vehicles are encouraged, when traveling to town or an activity or event, to offer rides to fellow cohort members whenever possible.
+This peaceful, artist-centered setting is intentionally curated to support creative focus and a restorative connection to nature.